Axis in Flutter Linear Gauge (SfLinearGauge)

 Default axis

-By default axis will have a minimum axis value as 0 and a maximum axis value of 100.
+By default, the axis will have a minimum value of 0 and a maximum value of 100.
 Without any customization, the default axis of the Linear Gauge will be displayed as follows:

 @override